dydxprotocol/solo/docs/websocket.md

 ### Perpetual Markets

-The perpetual markets channel allows clients to updates about a particular market.
+The perpetual markets channel allows clients to receive updates about a particular market.

 #### Subscribing